Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Go to Product Linking > Google Ads Linking to find this option.
 In Google Analytics, make sure you have admin rights (instead of user rights) for the website you want to monitor.

 Then, open your Google Analytics account and go to Admin > AdWords Linking.
 Simply pick the Adwords account you need and press confirm.

 The category of your website is important in Google’s eyes.
 They want the sites ranking on page #1 to be authoritative–which is why sites with a niche topic tend to rank better.

-LinkBuildingHQ‘s Haseeb Najam explains how you can use Google Analytics for this: “You can check the interest categories of your sites visitors.
+“The most important thing you’ll need to do is check the interest categories of your site’s visitors.
 This can help you to position your site E.A.T. score and adjust the content.”

 Najam continues: “As a publisher, you can use this data to see the main interest of your website visitors and plan the content marketing accordingly.”

 “Google will show you the categories it deems fit for your website.
 You can triangulate from these 3 category types to find some common interest/category.
 This should be your main category to establish your site as an authority.”